bnmd/bnmd.github.io/_posts/202402/2024-02-06-sccm-daily.md

 https://opsmgr.bcc.com/OperationsManager/#/monitoring/view

 - Go to « **Monitoring / System Center 2012 Configuration Manager** »
-- If there are critical alerts, make a screenshot to be inserted in the report email.
+- If there are critical alerts, make a Screenshot_to be inserted in the report email.
 - Close the SCOM console

 ## Software Updates Evaluation